-The fintech industry was experiencing slow but steady growth before the pandemic hit.
-But it was during the COVID-19 lockdowns when the sector saw more innovation and growth than it had ever experienced before.
+The fintech industry was already experiencing a slow but steady growth before the pandemic hit.
+Surprisingly enough, during the COVID-19 lockdowns, the sector saw even more innovation and growth than it had ever experienced before.
 Some say it has skyrocketed because the transaction value increased amidst numerous lockdowns and digital services became the only worthy alternative.

 So, what do these next few post-pandemic years have in store for the industry?
 Will the financial technology sector continue to advance?
-Here are four fintech development trends and predictions you should keep an eye on!
+Here are four fintech development trends and predictions you should definitely keep an eye on!

 It’s also no secret that digital banks are on a growth trajectory and will likely become much more common in the next few years due to the recent shift in consumer habits after the pandemic.
 According to the latest data, 64.6% of people with a bank account used online banking in 2021, and this number is predicted to grow exponentially in the coming years.

 This rise in popularity of digital banking is primarily because it offers underbanked populations a convenient way to make deposits and other types of financial operations.
 It also eliminates the need to visit brick and mortar branches, saves you from long queues, and removes the hassle of filling tedious paper-based forms.

-If you’re planning to take advantage of this boom that’s still going strong and launch a mobile banking app, be sure to check out our posts on the benefits of good UX design in fintech and why design is key to building trust in this industry.
+If you’re planning to finally take advantage of this boom that’s still going strong and launch a mobile banking app, be sure to check out our posts on the benefits of good UX design in fintech and why design is key to building trust in this industry.

-Embedded finance is a term used to describe the integration of financial services into non-financial platforms.
+Embedded finance is a term that describes the integration of financial services into non-financial platforms.
 A good example is a cab booking app that includes built-in payment solutions.

 Embedded finance has been gaining popularity over the last few years.
 And it is now poised to grow at an even higher rate as several banks are set on becoming service providers to non-financial and non-bank institutions, seeking to deliver a better customer experience or value proposition involving financial services as a part of a bigger offering.

 A vital part of embedded finance is the buy-now-pay-later service, which is on track to becoming mainstream in the next few years.
-Smart solutions like Klarna and PayPal are already offering consumers exactly what they desire when shopping online — seamless and easy-to-execute transactions.
+Smart solutions like Klarna and PayPal already offer consumers precisely what they desire when shopping online — seamless and easy-to-execute transactions.

-As the name suggests, RPA uses digital programs, software, and robots to automate repetitive and routine activities that were previously performed by humans.
+As the name suggests, RPA uses digital programs, software, and robots to automate repetitive and routine activities previously performed by humans.

-RPA technology is different from artificial intelligence (AI) in that it doesn’t require human-like processing power and is commonly used for simple back-office tasks like information processing and data entry.
+RPA technology differs from artificial intelligence (AI) because it doesn’t require human-like processing power and is commonly used for simple back-office tasks like information processing and data entry.

 Many businesses in the fintech industry have already started to adopt RPA technology to lower costs, free up resources, and boost overall business efficiency.